 The passage of the Tax Cuts and Jobs Act in December 2017 implements several changes that will affect University employees and departments.
 Section 11048 of the H.R.
 1, Suspension of Exclusion for Qualified Moving Expense Reimbursement, is the suspension of excluding moving expenses from employee taxable income.
 This suspension runs from January 1, 2018 to December 31, 2025.
 Due to this change in the federal law, moving expenses incurred by employees during calendar years 2018-2025, will be treated as wages and processed through the Payroll Department and subject to federal, state and FICA tax withholding.
 Please note, that HR 1, section 11049 also suspends the employee’s allowance of the moving expense deduction for the same period.

 Effective January 1, 2018, all personal moving expenses related to reimbursements to the employee or payments paid directly on behalf of employees are taxable and includable in the employee’s income.
-Furthermore, these payments are taxable without regard to whether receipts and/or appropriate documentation are provided by the employee.

 However, NCSU may continue to reimburse on a tax-free basis those moving expenses incurred and paid by employees during calendar year 2017.
 For moving and relocation expenses incurred prior to December 31, 2017, and already paid by the employee who is now seeking reimbursement, they may reimbursed tax-free.
 Expenses paid by the University directly to a moving company or third-party are includable in the employee’s wages.

 Non-Taxable expenses (incurred and paid in 2017 by employee and now seeking reimbursement):

 - Moving household goods, personal effects, shipping of your car (including in-transit or foreign-move storage expenses).

 - Storage cost (30) consecutive days after personal items have been moved from the former residence.